aborngra/Testrepo/README.md

 Please use for all comments, discussions, feature requests or bug reports the GitHub [issues][4] functionality.

 ### 0.4.0 (2017-01-10)
-####new generated API functions / procedures
+#### new generated API functions / procedures
 - adding a **row_exists_yn** function that returns 'Y' or 'N' varchar2 type as an extension of the boolean based **row_exists** function (to allow checking a row within SQL context)
 - adding additional **read_row** functions that takes unique constraint columns as parameter and returns the row, for each unique constraint one read_row function
 - **new INSERT, UPDATE, DELETE parameter** for fine granular definition, which DML operations are allowed on the table
-- **new DML View parameter** that decides whether or not to create a DML View as a logical layer between APEX and the database table
+- **new DML view parameter** that decides whether or not to create an updatable DML View as a logical layer between APEX and the database table
+- DML view trigger additionally catches unallowed DML operations and throws exceptions in dependency of **new INSERT, UPDATE, DELETE parameter**

-####code optimizations
+#### code optimizations
 - getter functions for each column: remove unnecessary variable declaration (variable v_return)
 - setter functions for each column: remove unnecessary variable declaration (variable v_#column_name#)
 - limit clause for bulk collect operations introduced to avoid session memory conflicts

-####other stuff
+#### other stuff
-- added comments on internal procedures and functions
+- added some additional comments on internal procedures and functions
 - PL/SQL Doc for generated API Packages
 - renaming internal variables more consistently
+- supporting special column names, because column names are written in quotes now

 ### 0.3.0 (2016-07-03)